Cosmic ray ensembles as signatures of ultra-high energy photons interacting with the solar magnetic field: Summary and Prospects

 \section{Summary and Prospects}

-Our simulation results show that photons in SPS cascades are extended over a huge spatial extent (hundreds or even thousands of km) practically along a line.
+Our simulation results show that photons in SPS cascades are extended over a huge spatial extent (even millions of kilometers) practically along a line.
 The orientation and size of these line-like signatures, however, depend on the initial direction and impact position of the primary UHE photon relative to the solar magnetic field.
 Also, photons in SPS cascades can possess energies that span more or less the whole cosmic-ray energy spectrum, from below GeV to above an EeV.

 Detection of SPS cascades is limited by two major requirements.
 The first is the size of the detector itself, which should be big enough to detect SPS particles distributed over very large distances.
 The other obvious requirement is that the detector should be operational during the daytime.
-As such, only a large array of ground-based particle detectors like the Pierre Auger Observatory \cite{2015172} and the Cosmic-Ray Extremely Distributed Observatory (CREDO), a global network of cosmic-ray detectors still under development \cite{Dhital:2017yuu} are suitable for SPS detection.
-Such detectors are capable of detecting secondary particles from the extensive air showers produced by SPSs.
-As for the surface detector array of the Pierre Auger Observatory which has an effective area of about 3000 $\mathrm{\ km}^2$, roughly 3000 cosmic-ray events above 10 EeV are detected annually.
-This translates to about 0.2 events per year from within the relevant region around the Sun.
-Thus, in the data collected in 15 years, $\sim 3$ events are expected to arrive to the Earth from the relevant direction.
-Given the UHE photon limits we currently have \cite{ABRAHAM2009399, ABRAHAM2008243}, the expected number of SPSs which completely lie within the Auger array during the Auger's lifetime is very small.
-Nevertheless, since we have large physics uncertainties at the UHE regime, the actual SPS footprint size could be considerably larger than what we obtain from our simulations allowing us to detect SPSs even if they do not land within the array entirely.
+As such, only a large array of ground-based particle detectors like the Pierre Auger Observatory \cite{2015172} would be suitable for SPS detection.
+However, the most promising experimental approach to SPS observation and studies should go even further to form a global alliance of all radiation detector arrays and individual sensors capable of detecting secondary particles from the extensive air showers produced by SPSs.
+Such an alliance is envisaged by the (CREDO) experiment~\cite{Homola:2020odt}.

+Given the current UHE photon limits \cite{Savina2021,TelescopeArray:2020hey,PierreAuger:2016ppv}, the expected number of SPSs with cores landing within an observatory of the size of Auger is small, altough non-negiligible.
+A multi-collaboration SPS observation campaign, the aforementioned possibility of temporarily increasing directional event rates related e.g. to gamma ray bursts, as well as the sensitivity of a detector network to the tails of the significantly elongated SPSs allows expecting an experimentally interesting rate of events arriving from a considerably large region of the sky, not only from a region around the Sun.